 News Sharing on Social Media: Mapping the Ideology of News Media, Politicians, and the Mass Public

 Political Analysis.
-Conditionally accepted.
+Forthcoming.

-Statistical software, Software vignette
+Statistical software; Software instructions

 The Unequal Effects of the COVID-19 Pandemic on Political Interest Representation